Early Beginnings

 To this end he led many a work team to a foreign country to help build churches, and do whatever work needed done.

 In l966 Pastor George came up with a unique idea for helping missionaries while they were on furlough.
-The idea was to have the church provide cars for them to use to visit friends and supporting churches.
+The idea was to have the church provide cars for them to use

 As word got out about this ministry, Christians began donating good used cars to the church.